Understanding the Type of

 Number—so languages with classical Hindley–Milner type systems disallow these kinds of expressions.

-To type check expressions like the last example, Typed Racket’s type system has to go beyond the classical Hindley–Milner type systems, featuring something called union types, specifically untagged unions.
+To type check expressions like the last example, Typed Racket’s type system has to go beyond the classical Hindley–Milner type systems, featuring something called union types.
+In particular, Typed Racket’s type system features untagged unions, as opposed to ML’s variants which are tagged unions, because they are tagged with constructor names.
 Thus, in Typed Racket, the type of

 call/cc is closer to